 REITs are like stocks in the way they are traded and the platform they use.
 Like stocks, REITs are also highly liquid.
 But unlike stocks, REITs (as its name suggests) only represent the real estate sector.
 Unlike stocks, the law generally requires REITs to pay dividends—something that stocks sometimes do not provide.

 REITs are better as a long-term investment.
 This means that if you want to venture into REITs, you should not move that money for at least five years.
 If you want greater returns, you should consider allowing a longer time horizon.

 7) Are REITs better than stocks?

 As previously mentioned, if you are looking for profit, REITs promise returns more than stocks.
-Generally, at least 90 percent of a REIT’s taxable income must be distributed in dividends.
-REITs are like stocks in terms of risk because their great returns are also attached to significant risks.
+Generally, the REIT company must distribute at least 90 percent of a REIT’s taxable income in dividends.
+REITs are like stocks in terms of risk because their great returns also follow significant risks.
 Historically, REITs also outperform stocks based on FTSE Nareit U.S. Real Estate Index Series.
 While that is true in the United States, where REITs are traded for decades now, its actual performance in the Philippine market is still yet to be seen.

 8) What companies are qualified for REITs?

 For a company to qualify as REIT in the Philippines, they fulfill the following: